 Giulio Romano

 Giulio Pippi (c.
-1499 – 1 November 1546), known as Giulio Romano and Jules Romain (US: JOOL-yoh rə-MAH-noh, Italian: [ˈdʒuːljo roˈmaːno]; French: Jules Romain), was an Italian Mannerist painter and architect.
+1499 – 1 November 1546), known as Giulio Romano (US: JOOL-yoh rə-MAH-noh Italian: [ˈdʒuːljo roˈmaːno]) and sometimes known in French as Jules Romain, was an Italian Mannerist painter and architect.
 He was a pupil of Raphael, and his stylistic deviations from High Renaissance classicism help define the sixteenth-century style known as Mannerism.
 Giulio's drawings have long been treasured by collectors; contemporary prints of them engraved by Marcantonio Raimondi were a significant contribution to the spread of sixteenth-century Italian style throughout Europe.

 La bella più bella: Songs from Early Baroque Italy - 2014-02-04T00:00:00.000000Z